home-assistant-tutorials/05.toggle-card-with-shadow-dom/README.md

 ```

 The attachment of the shadow dom is straight forward.
-The children can
-be appended from the constructor already and we can query for the elements
-as early.
+Now you are allowed
+to do the attachment already from the constructor.

 ```js
     constructor() {